/* Rambling Owl addition to remove page titles from blogs */

 No taxi - no lunch, Sodom Covert, wind problem ....

-We soon made it back to The Downing Arms and found a little shop opposite, from which to buy lunch.
-We were served by a nice, chatty lady and then were on our way, first walking along the roadside path, but then immediately making a sharp left-turn up an extremely steep lane.
-So soon after a hearty breakfast this was a bit of a body blow, but we laboured upwards and in doing so, we noticed that the resident of one of the houses had been brave enough to parade an England flag outside his back window.
+Back at the Downing Arms, we found a small shop opposite and were served by a nice, chatty woman.
+Then we were on our way — briefly along the roadside path before an immediate sharp left up an extremely steep lane.
+So soon after a hearty breakfast this was a bit of a body blow, but we laboured upwards and noticed, on the way, that the resident of one of the houses had been brave enough to display an England flag outside his back window.

 "I notice that he has it out the back, not the front," said Bod.

-I thought about this, briefly.
-“I bet he tried having it out the front.”
+I considered this briefly.
+"I bet he tried having it out the front."

-“Cost him too much in window replacements,” Bod responded.
+"Cost him too much in window replacements," Bod replied.

-Our steep climb took us past a house but the ascent continued, achingly.
-It had become a ridiculous angle to tackle so soon after food and we still had a way to go; up through a field, which suddenly afforded us a view and revealed how much elevation we had achieved in so few minutes of toiling.
-We finally reached a plateau and could rest.
-Jo and I silently regained our respective composures.
-Bod was still nowhere to be seen but I thought I could see vaporous clouds, borne of exertion, issuing in steamy wisps from amongst the vegetation below.
-We sat or lounged by a stile and waited for him.
-Woodland was rising grandly behind and once Bod had stertorously joined us, we all contoured around these woods and the hill-fort of Moel y Gaer.
-I could clearly see the television mast sitting atop Moel y Park, across the Wheeler Valley from which we had climbed.
-After a short period of walking, we passed a house and then hit a small road, where we were able to walk in close single file and relax a little from our recent labours.
+The ascent continued at a ridiculous angle — up through a field that suddenly revealed how much elevation we had gained in just a few minutes of toiling.
+We reached a plateau and rested.
+Jo and I silently recovered our composures.
+Bod was still nowhere to be seen, though I thought I could make out vaporous clouds of exertion issuing in steamy wisps from amongst the vegetation below.
+We waited by a stile.
+Once Bod had stertorously joined us, we contoured around the woodland and the hill-fort of Moel y Gaer.
+I could see the television mast on Moel y Park across the Wheeler Valley from which we had climbed.
+A short section of small road allowed us to walk in single file and relax briefly from our recent labours.

-The respite, however, was brief and for the next hour we found ourselves constantly encountering vigorous ascents, be they over fields, up little lanes or on hillsides scattered with Gorse.
+The respite was short-lived.
+For the next hour we encountered vigorous ascents almost continuously — over fields, up little lanes, on hillsides scattered with gorse.
 It was always about gaining altitude.
-We reached a place called the Sodom Covert and noticed that it had become robustly windy.
-This increased as we climbed up the hill of Cefn Du.
-It was on top of this place that we rested briefly again and could see, in the distance, the finishing line in the form of Prestatyn.
-I did a little filming up here, knowing that the mauling wind was whipping away my voice before it could reach the microphone.
-Besides, the microphone itself always seems to turn the slightest whiff of a breeze into a hollow roar, so anything I said was instantly rendered unintelligible.
-Happily, this isn’t so far removed from my normal mode of conversation, anyway.
+We reached a place called Sodom Covert and noticed that the wind had become robust.
+This increased as we climbed Cefn Du.
+At the top, we rested briefly and could see Prestatyn in the distance — the finishing line, real and visible at last.
+I filmed despite the wind mauling my voice before it could reach the microphone, and despite the microphone's habit of converting even the lightest breeze into a hollow roar that renders anything I say unintelligible.
+Happily, this isn't so far from my normal mode of communication.

 The Sick Hiker, the end is nigh ....

-We strode down the back of Cefn Du, mainly using a fairly wide lane; one section of which suddenly became energetic with cars and potential maiming.
-We were able to walk abreast of each other after the traffic had melted away and chatted easily as we went along.
-We could see, ahead of us, that the lane abruptly dipped and then rose sharply again further along.
-The coastline remained as a beckoning incentive on the horizon, slightly softened to a hazy aubergine shade by the impurities in the air.
+We strode down the back of Cefn Du along a fairly wide lane — one section of which suddenly became energetic with cars and the possibility of being maimed.
+When the traffic thinned we walked abreast and talked easily.
+The coastline remained visible on the horizon, its outline softened to a hazy aubergine by the impurities in the air.
+Beckoning.

-After a while, we joined a road at the western point of the Coed Bron-fawr woods.
-Bod and I walked together, as Jo had lagged a little behind us, lost in his own world.
-A junction took us to the left and then to the right again, so that we continued in a northerly direction.
-It was here, just after the right turn onto another lane, that we were brought alongside the guy we had met on our first day’s walking, just after crossing the River Camlad on our way to Buttington Bridge.
+After a while we joined a road at the western edge of Coed Bron-fawr woods.
+Bod and I walked together, Jo having lagged behind, lost in his own world.
+A junction took us left and then right, continuing north.
+It was just after the right turn that we came upon the walker we had met on the first full day of the week — the man we had passed just after crossing the River Camlad on the way to Buttington Bridge.

-He was sitting in a curiously collapsed way on the ground by the side of the lane, looking rather dishevelled and pale.
-He recognised us in turn and started to tell us how he wasn’t feeling too good.
-His voice seemed to lack any real strength and the poor guy explained that he had been walking for three days on an empty stomach, as he had been unable to keep any food down.
-Clearly, the man had acquired some sort of malady.
+He was sitting in a curiously collapsed way on the grass verge, looking dishevelled and pale.
+He recognised us and began to explain that he wasn't feeling well.
+His voice had very little strength.
+He had been walking for three days on an empty stomach, unable to keep any food down.
+He had clearly acquired some kind of malady.

-We were making the correct, clucking noises of sympathy and commiseration when Jo finally caught up with us and came striding around the corner.
-He immediately noticed the wan figure on the grass verge.
+We were making the appropriate noises of sympathy and commiseration when Jo came striding around the corner and caught up with us.
+He immediately noticed the pale, collapsed figure on the verge.

 "Are there any more hills?"
 I asked.

-“I’m not…saying…a word,” Bod replied, “Though they’re probably building sand hills on the beach for us to climb, as we speak.”
+"I'm not...saying...a word," said Bod.
+"Though they're probably building sand hills on the beach for us to climb, as we speak."

-I murmured that we would soon be done with it all; adding that distances viewed could be deceptive, however.
+I murmured that distances viewed could be deceptive.

-“Well, there’s a pub we pass just about halfway through today’s walk and we haven’t reached it yet,” Bod reasoned.
+"Well, there's a pub we pass just about halfway through today's walk," Bod reasoned, "and we haven't reached it yet."

-The lone walker approached us and I saw him gaze fixedly at the distant view of the sea with something approaching rapture.
-He began muttering the same phrase to himself several times in a distracted and quietly hysterical way.
+He reached us and I watched him fix his gaze on the distant sea with something approaching rapture, muttering the same phrase to himself repeatedly in a quiet, distracted and slightly hysterical way.

 "My God, what a beautiful sight."

-I watched him, expecting him to suddenly break down in tears.
-It was evident that his two week adventure; planned at home and yearned for while he was stuck in a little office somewhere, had betrayed him brutally.
+I watched him, half expecting him to break down in tears.
+It was plain that his two-week adventure — planned at home, yearned for while he was stuck somewhere small and airless — had betrayed him rather brutally.

 The final gradients, golden showers, the edge of Prestatyn ....

-We were walking down another lane when our sick friend joined us once more.
-I noticed as he proceeded downhill, that he had a very floppy, undisciplined gait.
-His arms didn’t so much swing as he walked, but flapped bonelessly.
-He looked as if he were being controlled by an extremely bad puppeteer.
-I was filming and doing some commentary and he overheard me saying that shortly we would have to start the climb up and around Coed Cwm hill, visible just ahead of us.
-Almost immediately, he stopped and sat down in the field we had just entered, muttering something dispirited which contained the phrase, ‘rest time’.
-Jo later told me that I had broken him when I started talking about further climbs.
-I must admit, at this point he had had a wild, rolling look to his eye; like a man being dragged underwater by fierce currents.
+While he gathered himself, the three of us began descending the south-western slope of Moel Maenefa on a narrow path through tracts of gorse.
+Our sick friend rejoined us on the lane below.
+His gait, I noticed, had become very floppy and undisciplined — his arms didn't so much swing as flap bonelessly.
+He looked as though he were being operated by an extremely bad puppeteer.
+I was filming and commentating when he overheard me mention that we would shortly have to begin the climb up and around Coed Cwm Hill, visible just ahead.
+He stopped almost immediately and sat down in the field we had just entered, muttering something dispirited that included the phrase *rest time*.
+Jo told me afterwards that I had broken him at that point.
+He had had a wild, rolling look to his eye — like a man being dragged under by strong currents.

-The three of us still upright passed on through the field and what looked like a disused, or chaotically managed, farm.
-We then continued through further fields, which began to take us downwards and eventually led us to a large and splendidly ugly concrete footbridge which spanned the A55 road.
-I crossed this with the others, glancing down at the speeding traffic below.
-On the other side, we passed by a couple of guys heating something unidentifiable on little hexy burners.
-We continued down a lane and walked by a tethered goat, busily attempting to eat its way through a tree.
-I spoke to it in a friendly, beseeching way and was answered by plaintive bleats and a wary disposition.
-The road took us down into Rhuallt and the pub that Bod had spoken about, which was named The Smithy Arms.
+The three of us still upright walked on through what appeared to be a disused or chaotically managed farm and then through further fields taking us gradually downward, until we reached a large and splendidly ugly concrete footbridge spanning the A55.
+I crossed with the others, looking down at the speeding traffic below.
+On the other side, we passed a couple of men heating something unidentifiable on hexamine burners.
+We continued down a lane, past a tethered goat that was enthusiastically attempting to eat its way through a tree.
+I spoke to it in a friendly, beseeching way and received plaintive bleats and a wary disposition in return.
+The road took us down into Rhuallt and the pub Bod had mentioned — the Smithy Arms.

-Before long, we were required to go down two fields of harvested crops; the remnants left behind were of shin height and made a harsh rustling and crackling noise against our boots as we walked.
-Bod and I were ahead; Jo was often a couple of hundred metres behind us around this time.
-Yet another field was encountered and traversed and we continued on up a narrow track, situated between residential gardens and onto a road with houses and a post-box at Marian cwm.
-Here, Bod and I stopped for a drink and to wait for Jo.
-I asked Bod to fetch my Lucozade bottle from my rucksack.
-When I opened this, it erupted all over my hands and left them drenched and uncomfortably sticky.
+Overhead still cloudy, but up on Mynydd y cwm it was humid and oppressive amongst the thick flora.
+We went down a long leafy lane with Ffrith Fawr woods to our left, glimpsing the sea and the wind turbines of Liverpool Bay.
+Two fields of harvested crops followed — the stubble shin-high, making a harsh rustling against our boots.
+Bod and I moved ahead, Jo often a couple of hundred metres behind us by this stage.
+Another field, another narrow track between residential gardens, and then a road with houses and a postbox at Marian Cwm.
+Bod and I stopped for a drink and waited for Jo.
+I asked Bod to retrieve my Lucozade bottle from my pack.
+When I opened it, it erupted over both hands, leaving them drenched and uncomfortably sticky.

 "I didn't shake it up, honest," Bod smirked.

-We rested for only a couple of minutes and then walked on; up the rocky slopes of Marian Ffrith, which were dotted with hardy shrubs.
-The whole day had seemed to be a series of ‘up and over’ manoeuvres.
-Once at the top we had the first real, touchable it seemed, glimpse of the sea and the 30 or so wind turbines of the North Holyle offshore wind farm.
-It was breezy up here and we dubiously eyed another hill before us; Moel Hiraddug.
-However, Bod’s map revealed that we didn’t have to ‘do it’, as he eloquently put it but, instead, had to skirt around to the east of it.
-Jo had walked ahead of us by several meters on this occasion and Bod called out to him to give him the good news.
-Jo walked on, apparently oblivious.
+We rested for only a couple of minutes and then walked up the rocky slopes of Marian Ffrith, dotted with hardy shrubs.
+The whole day had been a series of up-and-over manoeuvres.
+At the top came the first real, touchable glimpse of the sea and the thirty or so turbines of the North Hoyle offshore wind farm.
+Breezy up here.
+We eyed another hill with suspicion — Moel Hiraddug — but Bod's map confirmed that we didn't have to do it, as he eloquently put it, but instead had to skirt around to the east.
+Jo had walked several metres ahead and Bod called out the good news.
+Jo continued walking, apparently oblivious.

 Jo's anger, seaside rendezvous, another stone - another walk, touching the waves ....

-Bod and I plodded on and at the highest point of this ridge, just below 700 feet; I reverently put down the stone that I had carried since the Sedbury Cliffs in the Bristol Channel.
-That is, apart from a year it had spent on my bathroom shelf back in Bridstow.
-With this action, another walking tradition had been completed that my brother and I always try to make good.
+At the highest point of the ridge, just below seven hundred feet, I set down the stone I had carried since the Sedbury Cliffs in the Bristol Channel — apart from the year it had spent on my bathroom shelf back in Bridstow.
+Another walking tradition completed, another small piece of one place left at the extremity of another.

-Bod joined us and we all walked off together down a by-road, which led us to a long and straight main road, which eventually became the High Street of Prestatyn.
-We were bewildered to suddenly find ourselves walking amongst shoppers and trendy-looking folk in their late summer best.
-At once, we bumped into The Four Walkers.
-They made a great show of asking us what had taken us so long, as they had already been to the end-of-walk marker on the sea-front.
+Bod joined us and the three of us walked off together down a by-road that led to a long, straight main road becoming the High Street of Prestatyn.
+We were bewildered to find ourselves suddenly walking among shoppers and people in their late summer clothes.
+We immediately bumped into the Four Walkers, who made a great show of asking what had taken us so long, as they had already been to the end-of-walk marker on the sea front.

-We continued on.
-It was a longer jaunt than I’d anticipated; something over a mile, brushing past many people on the busy street.
-I kept turning the camera on to film the finishing point, then realising that we weren’t there yet, but had another noisy arcade to cross.
-We finally went by the scaffold-clad train station and then onto the final stretch of road, which led us all the way to the stone marker near the sea front.
-I was filming as I approached and got the actual moment Bod and Jo…….stopped walking.
+It was a longer walk through town than I had anticipated — something over a mile, brushing past many people on the busy street.
+I kept turning the camera on to film the finishing point and then realising we weren't there yet, but had another noisy arcade to pass.
+We finally went by the scaffold-clad train station and onto the last stretch of road, leading all the way to the stone marker near the sea front.
+I was filming as I approached and captured the actual moment that Bod and Jo stopped walking.

-That was it, really, all those miles over two years and it came down to reaching a large rock and stopping walking.
-Still, we had completed the Offa’s Dyke trail and that was a pleasurable enough thought.
+That was it.
+All those miles over two years, and it came down to reaching a large rock and stopping.
+Still — we had completed the Offa's Dyke trail, and that was a pleasurable enough thought.

-A signpost at the end, suggested that we had walked more miles than we had thought since those past days at Chepstow last year.
+A signpost nearby suggested we had walked more miles than we had thought since Chepstow the previous year.

-“I’m sorry!” said Bod, “But if you had told me that it was a hundred and eighty-two miles to Prestatyn, I would never have agreed to it!”
+"I'm sorry!" said Bod, "But if someone had told me it was a hundred and eighty-two miles to Prestatyn, I would never have agreed to it!"

-“There is a five mile discrepancy,” I allowed, “I want my five miles back.”
+"There is a five-mile discrepancy," I said.
+"I want my five miles back."

 "They're in my legs," said Bod.